Freibier-Protokoll/FreibierWallet/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Using MetaMask, but it's not working as you expect?
+about: Using Freibier, but it's not working as you expect?

 ---